-As research is ongoing, this page is a work in progress.
+This page is a work in progress.
 It is understood that any given citation comes from an American source, unless otherwise noted.
 The intention of this bibliography is to be both comprehensive and useful.
-Most citations represent a substantial review or article.
+As such, most citations represent a substantial review or article.
 Capsule reviews, or significant shorter pieces — usually a paragraph or two in length — are so noted.
 Entries are arranged chronologically.
 Critical commentary regarding Brooks, or the film as a whole (excerpted from the material cited) is given as annotations.
-Some citations link to the material noted: some of these links reside on the Louise Brooks Society, while others reside elsewhere on the web.
+Some citations link to the material noted: some links reside on the Louise Brooks Society, while others reside elsewhere on the web.

 Much can be gleamed from a bibliography such as this.
 Besides what critics thought of the film, one can follow the path of the film’s distribution — where it showed and when; sometimes, for example, the exhibition record might reveal if the film was shown before its official release date.
 As well, this bibliography shows which critics at which newspapers and magazines reviewed films.
 History, here, is in the details.